If you’re ready to apply right now . . .

 In general, if your high school record does not meet IU’s future freshman admission standards, you will not be considered for admission as a transfer student until you have completed at least 26 transferable semester hours (or 39 quarter hours) of transferable academic work at another institution.

-If this is the first time you’re taking either test, or if you’ve taken the tests more than once, we encourage you to submit all test scores to increase your chances for admission.
+If this is the first time you’re taking either test, or if you’ve taken the tests more than once, we encourage you to provide all test scores to increase your chances for admission.

 We superscore, so we’ll consider your highest critical reading and math component scores for the SAT.
 Please note that for the SAT, we will superscore within the old SAT and the new SAT, but not between the two tests.
 For the ACT, we'll combine your highest scores for each subtest from different exams for a new ACT composite.
 IU Bloomington does not require the writing section of either test.